kevingzhang/TrustedComputing_POC/md/DigitalCapsule.md

 When the digital capsule is loaded into an executor's machine.
 The executor will read the header first.
 Validate the required envrionment is provided (such as docker images, network etc).

 Then the wrapper code will be executed first.
 The wrapper code will get the executor's public key from the running envrionment variables.
-Then it will call blockchain's smart contract.
+It also generate a temporary keypair used to this execution session.
+After that it will call blockchain's smart contract.
 The calling parameters including
 - digital capsule ID
 - owner ID
 - execution public ID
 - smart contract ID
+- Public key of the keypair generated at runtime (This key pair will be used to commucate with it's owner, so that the docker engine, host, even the RPI won't know the secrete)

 All of the above information could be faked, however, it any of them is faked, there is no way for the executor to get the AES key, since the owner's RPI will send the AES key encrypted using executor's public key.
 If a hacker use other good node's public key, the answer will be sent to that good node and decrypted by the good node only.